A duality of the classical action yields a reflection symmetry of the quantum energy spectrum: A symmetry of the quantum energy levels

-In this section we introduce the sextic QES potentials and discuss how the energy spectrum reflection property follows from the matrix form of the Hamiltonians.
-Then we learn how the ESR can be formulated and proved on the language of the quantum action.
-Lastly, we discuss in greater detail connection between the duality of classical and quantum actions.
+In this section we discuss how the energy spectrum reflection (ESR) property of the sextic QES potential follows from the matrix form of the Hamiltonian.
+While~\cite{Shifman} addressed the case of the self-dual sextic potential, our analysis will naturally extend the discussion to two dual potentials, in analogy with the studies of the Lam\'e potential in~\cite{Dual}.
+Thereafter we explore how the ESR property can be formulated and proven in the language of the quantum action.
+Lastly, we discuss in greater detail the relation between the duality of classical and quantum actions.